2010 Stanley Cup playoffs: (7) Philadelphia Flyers vs. (8) Montreal Canadiens

 This was the sixth playoff meeting between these two teams with Montreal winning three of the five previous series.
-They last met in the 2008 Eastern Conference semifinals which Philadelphia won in five games.
-This was Philadelphia's ninth appearance in the conference finals.
-They last went to the conference finals in 2008, which they lost to the Pittsburgh Penguins in five games.
-This was Montreal's sixth Conference finals appearance.
+They last met in the 2008 Eastern Conference semifinals, which Philadelphia won in five games.
+This was Philadelphia's tenth semifinal/conference final appearance since the league began using a 16-team or greater playoff format in 1980, having last went to the conference finals in 2008, which they lost to the Pittsburgh Penguins in five games.
+This was Montreal's sixth Conference Finals appearance.
 They last went to the conference finals in 1993; which they won in five games over the New York Islanders.
 The teams split this year's four-game regular season series.
-Since adopting a conference based playoff seeding format in the 1993–94 NHL season this was the first Conference Final contested by the seventh and eighth seeds.
+Since adopting a conference-based playoff seeding format in the 1993–94 NHL season this was the first Conference Final contested by the seventh and eighth seeds.